 Old timers used to have sayings for the sequence of plants, such as planting certain vegetables “when the corn was knee high” or “in apple blossom time.”
 Much of this folk wisdom has now been lost, so we must rediscover the patterns and recreate the jingles.

 The Art of Observation

 At the Community Garden at Holy Nativity I follow parts of all of these.
 And after 20+ years of gardening food in Southern California, I follow none of these precisely.

 The Sidewalk method is in my deep subconscious, and long ago I learned the basics of which crops were “cool season” versus which were “warm” for my area.

 Unless I’m making a conscious commitment to high-needs babysitting that particular year, I rarely “push” plants outside their season.
 I feel no drive to have “the earliest” tomato, because my urban “fields” are usually still occupied with winter crops at the height of their harvest abundance.

 In my early years as a food gardener, I followed planting calendars faithfully.
 (I also followed plant-by-the-moon calendars, but that is a topic for a different post.)
 These days, I notice the shifts of climate change.
 I have steadily been adjusting our What to Plant When in Southern California grid in attempts to stay on top of the changes.
-That’s why our recent grids now carry edition dating in the lower right corner.
+The VegGarden365 app contains the most current information.